We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Some common side effects of popular NRT products include:

-NRT products have been associated with increased blood pressure, but a 2016 study show that NRT isn’t likely to increase blood pressure.
+NRT products have been associated with increased blood pressure, though a 2016 study showed that NRT isn’t likely to increase blood pressure.

 While some people have experienced heart attacks while using a nicotine patch and smoking at the same time, the increase in blood pressure comes from the increased nicotine from both sources and not from the patch itself.
 Therefore, when the patch is used correctly, it isn’t likely to increase blood pressure.